kryptokrona/kryptokrona-docs/docs/guides/wallets/Making-a-Wallet.md

 ## TonChan (Mobile Wallet)

-TurtleCoin has a mobile wallet called [TonChan](https://play.google.com/store/apps/details?id=com.tonchan&hl=en) for Android devices.
+Kryptokrona has a mobile wallet called [TonChan](https://play.google.com/store/apps/details?id=com.tonchan&hl=en) for Android devices.
 You can download the wallet from the Google Play store.